foundinblank/study1adults/03eyegaze.md

 ![](03eyegaze_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)

-### Problem people are Allison, SaraG, and ChrissyK for the reasons below:
+### Problem people are Sara G for the reasons below:

 -   **Sara G. What is happening...her story sums are still over the limit (one story has 41 s, and no story is more than 37 s).
 There isn't another Sara G recording hiding somewhere or maybe her scenes are wrong?
 I'm attaching what I have for her, and from the histograms it's her forehead in Cinderella and eyes in King Midas that seem way out of the ordinary (I highlighted both cells in yellow). **
--   **ChrissyK (yes, K) doesn't show any eye or forehead AOI data for any of her 4 stories. (no other participant fails to provide eye AOI data, although several have very low, &lt;1 s eye AOI data).
-Is it possible her calibration is shifted a little?**
--   **Allison's data for King Midas (2nd FW story) is strange, she has 33% looking for the right-side AOI.
-Nobody else even gets to 10%.
-Double-check?**

 Big Five AOIs
 =============